Crossrail: Blacklisting

+Further allegations of blacklisting against Crossrail were made in Parliament in September 2017.
+In March 2023, a former Crossrail worker made a High Court statement regarding a damages claim against Crossrail, Skanska, Costain, T Clarke and NG Bailey for blacklisting.
+The case had been settled out of court in December 2021.
+Electrician Daniel Collins had raised health and safety concerns at the Bond Street station site in February 2015, was fired three days later, and faced repeated difficulties in gaining new employment on the project.
+He alleged there was a "secretive system of misuse of private information" about union activists.
+Crossrail and the contractors denied all Collins' allegations, saying they settled the court case "for purely commercial reasons" and "without admission of liability or wrongdoing".
+Collins received an undisclosed sum for damages and to cover court costs.

 Archaeology

 Much like the Thames Tideway Scheme and the High Speed 2 projects, which were under development in London at the same time as Crossrail, the excavation works that took place during the project gave archaeologists a valuable opportunity to explore the earth underneath London's streets that was previously seen as inaccessible.
 Crossrail undertook what was described as one of the most extensive archaeological programmes ever seen in the UK.
 Over 100 archaeologists have found tens of thousands of items from 40 sites, spanning 55 million years of London's history and prehistory.
 Many of the items were placed on show at the Museum of London Docklands from February to September 2017.

 Some of the most notable finds include: